 - 650 grams (23 oz) sugar

-- 25 grams (4 teaspoons) powdered unsweetened pectin, preferably cuisine tech brand
+- 25 grams (4 teaspoons) powdered unsweetened apple pectin

 - 15 grams (1 tablespoon) fresh lemon juice or ½ teaspoon citric acid powder

-- Make a puree of wild plums by heating them in an oven until hot, or gently warming in a covered pot with a film of water to prevent scorching.
-Do not cook and mash the plums like typical plums or you will release extra tannins from the skins.
+- Make a puree of wild plums by heating them on a baking sheet in an oven until hot, (325 F) for 15 minutes.
 You can also freeze very ripe plums, thaw and mush them around in a bowl.

 - Cool the plums until you can handle them, then mash them in a bowl, adding a cup or so of water to help release the puree.
 If you have really nice, large wild plums, you may not need all of the water, if your plums are small, you may need more.